Probate Services

 If the estate is insolvent, the law office will make the necessary notifications to the Court and direct the Personal Representative on the sale of real estate if real estate is owned by the Decedent.

 A Personal Representative has the discretion to make distributions in an estate prior to closing.
 However, any such distributions should be made thoughtfully and in keeping in mind any anticipated claims of creditors, claims of a spouse (if applicable), or expenses of administration.
-Making distributions prior to the close of the 4-month claims period is always risky.
-The law office will follow the mandatory distributions as listed above prior to making distributions to beneficiaries.
+Making distributions before the close of the 4-month claims period is always risky.
+The law office will follow the mandatory distributions as listed above before making distributions to beneficiaries.

-The Personal Representative is liable for any distributions made that prevent the follow of the priority of claims listed above or do not follow the Will.
+The Personal Representative is liable for any distributions made that prevent the following of the priority claims listed above or do not follow the Will.

-The Personal Representative can, of course, reimburse themselves or others if any funeral or similar expenses were advanced prior to the opening of the estate account.
+The Personal Representative can, of course, reimburse themselves or others if any funeral or similar expenses were advanced before the opening of the estate account.

 ASSETS

-All "probate assets" ("probate assets" are assets owned solely in the Decedent's name, that is, not jointly owned assets, and not assets that are payable to a designated person as the beneficiary) should be located, gathered and brought under the control of the and possession of the Personal Representative.
-If practical, estate assets such as bank accounts should be re-titled in the name of the estate and under the estate's tax identification number.
+All “probate assets” (“probate assets” are assets owned solely in the Decedent’s name, that is, not jointly owned assets, and not assets that are payable to a designated person as the beneficiary) should be located, gathered, and brought under the control of the and possession of the Personal Representative.
+If practical, estate assets such as bank accounts should be re-titled in the estate’s name and under the estate’s tax identification number.
 Consult previous tax returns to help identify assets.

-Real Estate: All the real estate must be located in addition to the Decedent’s home.
-Search for property deeds, mortgage statements and insurance policies.
+All the real estate must be located in addition to the Decedent’s home.
+Search for property deeds, mortgage statements, and insurance policies.
 Secure the property.
 It may be necessary to change the locks.
-Store valuable property such as expensive jewelry, art and weapons.
+Store valuable property such as expensive jewelry, art, and weapons.

-The law office will evaluate the Will to determine if the Personal Representative has the authority to sell the property.
+The law office will evaluate the Will to determine if the Personal Representative can sell the property.
 If not, all the beneficiaries must sign the real estate deed if the property is to be sold.
 If the Decedent died intestate (without a Will), all the legal heirs must sign the deed.

-Personal Property - Cars, Boats, Motorcycles and Other Vehicles: Locate the registration and insurance documents to determine if the Decedent owned the vehicles in whole or in part.
+Locate the registration and insurance documents to determine if the Decedent owned the vehicles in whole or part.
 Do not drive the vehicles registered in the Decedent’s name.
 Vehicles must be retitled and insured.

-Small Business: If the Decedent owned a business, the law firm will need to value the business as of the date of death.
-This is performed by a CPA.
+If the Decedent owned a business, the law firm would need to value the business as of the date of death.
+A CPA performs this.
 A decision must be made whether to continue the business or to sell it.

-If the business is an LLC or another type of entity that has an operating agreement, the agreement will have to be evaluated for how to proceed with transferring the decedent’s share.
+If the business is an LLC or another type of entity that has an operating agreement, the agreement will have to be evaluated to determine how to proceed with transferring the decedent’s share.

-Digital Assets: If the Decedent owned a computer or other electronic device including a smart phone, determine if there is a password list with the Decedent’s valuable papers.
+If the Decedent owned a computer or other electronic device, including a smartphone, determine if there is a password list with the Decedent’s valuable papers.
 Make a complete backup of the hard drive.
 The Personal Representative may use an external hard drive or flash drive.
 There may be very important financial information stored on the device.
 Additionally, there may be photos important to the family members.

 VALUE OF ESTATE